LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

                 referencesUniqueColumn="false"/>
     </changeSet>

-As you can see this specify the different tables to be created on database and also some constraints like foreign keys.
+As you can see, this specify the different tables to be created on database and also some constraints like foreign keys.
 Usually you can take a look to other Liquibase changes to know how to create a table or some field.
 Also a good idea is to check the result of your changeset against testing database (which is